 Funding

-For questions related to funding, recognition, mobility, please contact your home university::
+For questions related to funding, recognition and mobility, please contact your home university::

 Join the Universet Team in Oslo